muratk3n/thirdwave/en/README.md

 shows Mars with atmosphere (not possible), talks of plans with ppl living there (ur bones would fall off after long-term exposure), there is even a killer AI (hyperbole).
-But if you were 11, you could believe it, and with media being the pool of dipshittery that it is, get all kinds of attention and money peddling this "vision".
+But if you were 11, you could believe it, and with media being the cesspool of dipshittery that it is, get all kinds of attention and money peddling this "vision".

 ---